A Woman of Substance (1985 TV series): Plot

 In 1970, 80-year-old Emma Harte is a wealthy, formidable businesswoman.
 She spent her life building a business empire, including the world-famous Harte's Department Store in London, as well as extensive holdings in property and oil.
 While on a business trip, Emma informs her granddaughter, Paula, that she will be her business successor.

 Back in London, Emma learns that her two sons, Kit and Robin, are plotting to force her retirement and break up and sell off her businesses.
 Emma then changes her will, leaving her business to her grandchildren.

 The story flashes back to the early 20th century when teenaged Emma worked as a servant at Fairley Hall in rural Yorkshire, along with her father, Jack, and two brothers, Winston and Frank.
 The Fairley family owns several local businesses including a mill and a brickyard.
 After their mother's death, Winston joins the Royal Navy.
 Emma becomes romantically involved with the Fairley's younger son, Edwin and becomes pregnant.
 When Edwin refuses to marry her, Emma's friend, Shane "Blackie" O'Neill, an Irish navvy who works at Fairley Hall, suggests she move to start a new life.
 Emma relocates and tells her landlady and new friends that she is married to a sailor currently away at sea.

-While looking for work, Emma meets Abraham Kallinski, a Jew whom she rescues from an anti-Semitic attack by local youths.
-Abraham introduces Emma to his wife, Janessa, and grown sons, David and Victor.
-Abraham then offers Emma a job in his textile factory.
+While looking for work, Emma rescues Abraham Kallinski from an anti-Semitic attack by local youths.
+Abraham introduces Emma to his wife, Janessa, and grown sons, David and Victor and offers Emma a job in his textile factory.

 Blackie introduces Emma to Laura Spencer.
-They become good friends and Emma moves into Laura's house, and also starts a new job at Thompson's Mill.
-Emma gives birth to a daughter that she names Edwina.
+They become good friends and Emma moves into Laura's house, and starts a new job at Thompson's Mill.
+Emma gives birth to a daughter, Edwina.
 Emma's cousin Freda takes baby Edwina so Emma can work.
 After working two jobs for a year, Emma makes enough money to rent a shop in Armley in which she sells fabrics, clothing, and luxury food goods.
-The shop is a success and Emma eventually has three stores.
+It is a success, and Emma opens two more.
 Emma is horrified when Edwin Fairley's vile brother, Gerald, unexpectedly arrives.
 He discovered Emma working at Thompson's Mill, now owned by his father.
 He says Edwin is about to be engaged and demands to know where their child is.
-Emma refuses and after a violent confrontation, she marries her landlord, Joe Lowther for protection.
+Emma refuses and after a violent confrontation, she marries her landlord, Joe Lowther, for protection.
 Soon after, they have a son named Kit.